Global Public Policy

 - Term 1

-The Global Public Policy course teaches a core set of skills required of policy professionals in the public, corporate and not-for-profit sectors at international and national levels.
-Policy analysts identify policy problems, formulate, evaluate and recommend possible solutions.
-Policy analysts thus help make policy.
-The course covers key concepts and theories that enable critical analysis of a given policy space and the complex and fractious processes by which policy is formulated, adopted and implemented.
-In particular, students will learn to be cognisant of the impact of relations of power, including those between the global North and South, and to question the assumptions inherent to conventional approaches to policy analysis and management.
-As such, the course adopts an approach which treats policy as the outcome of politics, and analysis of the former as inseparable from the latter.
+The Global Public Policy module teaches a core set of skills required of policy professionals in the public, corporate and not-for-profit sectors at international and national levels.
+Policy analysts identify policy problems, formulate, evaluate, and recommend possible solutions – policy analysts thus help make policy.
+The module covers key concepts and theories that enable critical analysis of a given policy space and the complex and fractious processes by which policy is formulated, adopted, and implemented.
+Students will learn to be cognisant of the impact of relations of power, including those between the global North and South, and to question the assumptions inherent to conventional approaches to policy analysis and management.
+As such, the module adopts an approach which treats policy as the outcome of politics, and analysis of the former as inseparable from the latter.